pseudozach/nostr.directory/README.md

 * easy way to find people on nostr that you already follow on twitter/telegram/mastodon
 * nostr anchored social profiles

+## Bounties
+* Please feel free to open issues and assign bounties to them as funders.
+* Look at the list of issues/feature requests to claim bounties for fixing/delivering them.

+We want to make this a useful and functional tool.

 # build & run
 ### locally
 * `git clone https://github.com/pseudozach/nostr.directory && cd nostr.directory`